 You may be going back to work or receiving alimony or child support following the divorce, but if not, retirement assets could help you out until you're able to get back on your feet.

 Be aware that taking out money from retirement plans before age 59 1/2 could trigger a 10% tax penalty as well as income tax.

 The Bottom Line

-Divorce can be costly be in terms of upfront attorney fees and emotional health.
-But it can also have costly effects on your future financial security.
+Divorce can be costly in terms of lawyer fees and emotional health, but it can also have costly effects on your future financial security.

 Learning as much as you can is the first step, and it's one of the best things you can do.
 But be sure you're also taking any legal action needed to protect your rights, and always employ a qualified team to help you do so.

 Assets that are earned during the marriage are considered marital property.
 Anything added to a retirement plan after marriage will not be regarded as separate property and may be divided between both parties.
 In some states, this means they will be split 50/50, and in others, the courts will decide how to fairly divide the retirement plan based on factors like age, work history, health, etc.